kamilmuzyka/skillfinder/README.md

 # Skillfinder

+## Description

-`Skillfinder` is a social media app designed for students and teachers.
+Skillfinder is a social media application designed for students and teachers.
 It was created with React, Node/Express and PostgreSQL as a part of the university coursework.
 Credits to [George](https://github.com/UP933287) for helping me out with this project.

+Preview (it might take a few seconds before the server wakes up): https://skillfinder.kamilmuzyka.com

 ### Prerequisites